dantevasudevan/dantevasudevan.github.io/index.md

 # About Me

 My name is Dante Vasudevan.
-I am a student studying electrical engineering at University of Illinois at Urbana-Champaign.
-I have an interest in soccer, chess, programming, and physics
+I am a student aspiring electrical engineering at University of Illinois at Urbana-Champaign.
+I have an interest in soccer, and chess, but most of all I love learning new things

 <br>
 <br>